sateesh2020/web-server-kit/docs/Getting Started.md

 1. Install the Expo Client app on [your Android] or [iOS device].

-2. Create data in the database (if you've already run Apollo Universal Starter Kit before, skip this step):
+2. Create data in the database (if you've already run Web Server Kit before, skip this step):

 ```bash
 yarn seed